 2. GrooveWasher Record Cleaning Kit

-The solid walnut cleaning handle adds a touch of class to any turntable, and the perspex kit storage box is worth the extra money to keep pesky dust off the microfiber pad.
+Their full Mondo kit with the solid walnut cleaning handle is the best record cleaning kit we’ve tested.
+It adds a touch of class to any turntable, and the separate perspex kit storage box is worth the extra money to keep pesky dust off the microfiber pad.

 These might look like an overpriced kids toy, but they’re actually a serious bit of kit.
 The Milty Zerostat works by releasing positive ions when you squeeze the trigger (slowly) and then negative ions when releasing the handle.
 The result works on the record surface to neutralize static.
 I know, it sounds like witchcraft, but it works.
 (Check out our full review with GIF images to demonstrate the result).